Roy Moore's sexual assault allegations cloud Alabama special Senate election

 Jones, 63, is perhaps best known for successfully prosecuting two members of the Ku Klux Klan accused of bombing a Birmingham church in 1963 that killed four young girls.

-“I may have the honor of serving Alabama as your senator, but the most important thing I have done is prosecuting those klansmen who killed 4 little girls at 16th St Baptist Church,” Jones said in a tweet earlier this month.
+“I may have the honor of serving Alabama as your senator, but the most important thing I have done is prosecuting those klansmen who killed 4 little girls at 16th St Baptist Church,” Jones said in a November tweet.

 Because of his resume, Taylor said he is considered to be a “quality candidate” in the political science world.
 He is “someone who is credible and therefore competitive,” Taylor said.